COMMUNIST KOREAN WAR LEAFLETS

 Korean Peoples Army will treat you very well and send you home soon.

 Another leaflet that uses race as a theme is folds out into six pages and is signed by the Korean Peoples Army and the Chinese Peoples Volunteers.
+It is coded 168.
 A picture on the cover depicts Private First Class James Wilson shaking hands with his Communist captors.
 Some of the text is:

 Did you ever stop to think why you should be in Korea, fighting other colored people, while lynchings, murders and insults pile up against the Negro people at home?